 Documents that are not in the library catalogue and are available in other university or public libraries in Paris can be sent via interlibrary loan (PEB).
 The service is only available to members of Paris 1 Panthéon-Sorbonne University (students, teaching staff, administrative staff).

 MAIN UNIVERSITY LIBRARIES

-The list below is not exhaustive and more specialised libraries exist in each discipline.
-Access conditions to each library may vary depending on your field and level of study.
-Check the university's website dedicated to libraries for more information.
+The list below is not exhaustive, and more specialised libraries exist within each discipline.
+The access and loan conditions of each library may vary depending on your field of study and academic level.